 Scheduling a baptism.
 Scheduling is largely at the convenience of the person or parents and the pastor's calendar.
 Scheduling should be done at least a month in advance, except in emergency circumstances.
 While baptism by immersion is neither necessary nor usual in the UCC, requests for it will be considered.
-Please contact the Rev. William Wright at www.igh@gmail.com to discuss your intentions.
+Please contact the pastor at rooster@firstchurchhadley.com to discuss your intentions.